 Author’s note: This is the second in my series of blog posts dealing with post-production burnout.
-If you enjoy this article, click here to download your FREE 33 page E-book “How to Overcome (And Avoid) Burnout.“
+If you enjoy this article, click here to download your FREE “Ultimate Guide to Optimizing Your Creativity (and Avoiding Burnout)”

 After releasing my previous blog post about post-production burnout I surprisingly discovered that my story is not the exception in this industry, it’s the rule.
 What I also realized from the overwhelming reaction I received is that while so many people can relate to my story, very few actually know what to do about burnout or how to dig themselves out of the hole.
 So below I have broken down the three steps I took to overcome burnout and return to optimal health in only 4 weeks.

 Before breaking down the actions I took and the habits I developed, I think it might be helpful to paint a picture of what my burnout actually looked like.
 I’m not terribly comfortable doing so, but if sharing my story helps someone else with their own recovery, it will be worth it.

 THE DARK HOLE